Conrad Graf: Sound

 Owing to their heavier construction, Graf's pianos have a rather different sound from the pianos that prevailed through Mozart's, Haydn's, and much of Beethoven and Schubert's musical careers; for example those built by Johann Andreas Stein or Anton Walter.
 Intuitively, the sound is "heavier", less tinkling, and shifted in the direction of the modern piano.
 Builder/scholar Paul Poletti, who is experienced in restoring and copying Grafs, offers these comments on the Graf sound:

 "Graf's instruments represent an aesthetic which is more proto-Romantic than late-classical Viennese.
 Everything about their design is tailored to provide a long singing tone, which unfortunately can only be had at the expense of clarity and transparency.
 If you really love the music of Schumann and early Brahms, a Graf is just the thing for you, but if you are more interested in Beethoven and Schubert, I'd recommend a late Classical instrument ...
 Graf's instruments are significantly heavier than their contemporaries because of the solid oak framework.
 Despite their reputation, they are actually not any louder than instruments by other makers – perhaps even less so."

 For downloadable sound files illustrating the tone of a Graf, see External Links below.

 Graf as inventor

 Although Graf's pianos are generally considered conservative in their design, there is evidence that Graf explored various ways to improve them.
-His technical innovations included the strengthened interior bracing mentioned above, a new method of leathering hammers, and quadruple stringing.
+His technical innovations included the strengthened interior bracing mentioned above, a new method of leathering hammers.
 At various stages (about 1810–1820, and also 1826; see below) he explored the possibility of adding a fourth string per note.
 Graf also built a mechanical saw for cutting veneer, capable of cutting strips up to 57 cm. wide, and created a device intended to help deaf persons (one in particular; see below) hear the sound of the piano.